roboticsoutreach/smallpeice-docs/docs/programming/power-board.md

 ## Power outputs

-The six outputs of the power board are grouped together as `power_board.outputs`.
+The seven outputs of the power board are grouped together as `power_board.outputs`.

-The power board's six outputs can be turned on and off using the `power_on` and `power_off` functions of the group respectively.
+Six of the power board's seven outputs can be turned on and off using the `power_on` and `power_off` functions of the group respectively.
+The L2 output is always on and cannot be turned off since it powers the Raspberry Pi.

 :::tip
 `power_on` is called when you set up your robot, so